jbcroom/DS6306-MinerLeague-CaseStudy2/README.md

 - Brandon Croom, Sandesh Ojha, Sangrae Cho

 ### Study Overview
-This study contains an exploratatory data analysis of a single data set 'CaseStudy2-data'.
-The objective is to determine factors that contribute to employee attrition based on the variables provided in the data set.
+This study contains an exploratatory data analysis of a single data set `CaseStudy2-data`.
+The team has been asked to evaluate the data set and attempt to determine which if any of the features could be contributing factors for employee attrition.
+The team has also been asked to provide any other insights that the data may expose as part of their analysis

 ### The Data